wetryingtodorock/getblock-docs/en/rpc-service/bsc/json-rpc/bsc_eth_getTransactionByBlockNumberAndIndex.md

 ---
-title: bsc:eth_getTransactionByBlockNumberAndIndex \[POST\]
+title: bsc:eth_getTransactionByBlockNumberAndIndex - Binance Smart Chain
-description: Returns transaction information for the specified block number andtransaction index position.
+description: Example code for the bsc:eth_getTransactionByBlockNumberAndIndex json-rpc method. Сomplete guide on how to use bsc:eth_getTransactionByBlockNumberAndIndex json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters